Everything you need to know about health and driving

 Unfortunately, there may be certain circumstances in which a health condition means you are unable to drive in the longer term.

-If this case, you may need to surrender your driving licence (either permanently or until your condition improves).
+If this is the case, you may need to give up your driving licence (either permanently or until your condition improves).
 You can do this by downloading the relevant forms from the GOV.UK website.

 marin_tracker